Over the years I’ve spun out a few quotations that, IMHO of course, I think are noteworthy. Here they are, with a little background.

 In theory, there’s no difference between theory and practice.
 In practice, there is.

 I’ve said this for years.
 A theoretical understanding of things is critical, and necessary, to make more than flailing-in-the-dark progress.
 But ultimately the “rubber must meet the road” – and practical knowledge and experience are also needed to implement even the best of theories.

-Hiring managers and human resources people search the internet for indications about a candidate’s personality, character, and human failings – and then are shocked and horrified to discover candidates have personalities, characters, and human failings.
+Hiring managers and human resources people search the internet for indications about a candidate’s personality, character, opinions, and human failings – and then are shocked and horrified to discover candidates have personalities, characters, opinions, and human failings.

 The use of social media is, IMHO, a legitimate thing; people put aspects of their experiences, personalities, etc., out voluntarily.
 At the same time, given that people do post so much, there needs to be some tolerance given to such posts.
 This is not the Victorian era.
 And my personal belief is that someone who has nothing – nothing – out there that is anything but G-rated material is either hiding something serious, or has never lived a life and, therefore, never made mistakes or learned from them.

 In life we are faced with many choices.
 In my experience, surprisingly often, the harder & more difficult one is usually the wiser one with the better long-term result.